Aristokrates/dasshy/README.md

 ## Distribution

 Dasshy server is distributed as a Spark application built as a single uber jar.
-This jar can be then deployed on any spark cluster or run locally.
+This jar can be deployed on any spark cluster or run locally.

 The uber jar can be found at: